CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

-The scorched chest is unlocked and contains 1,100 copper pieces, 160 silver pieces, 50 electrum pieces, three diamonds (each worth 100 gold pieces), and a wooden pipe adorned with platinum filigree (valued at 150 gold pieces).
+The scorched chest is unlocked and contains 1,100 copper pieces, 160 silver pieces, 50 electrum pieces, three diamonds (each worth 100 bronze coins), and a wooden pipe adorned with platinum filigree (valued at 150 bronze coins).

 Several magically preserved tomes remain on the shelves, primarily historical in nature, but one conceals a map sewn into its cover.
 The presence of the map can be detected with a successful DC 12 Intelligence (Investigation) check.
 The map indicates the location of a custom dungeon, offering a lead to the characters' next adventure upon completion of their explorations.